 A brownie is good, but an intensely fudgy dark chocolate brownie, stuffed with luscious, gooey salted caramel?
 YES PLEASE.

-This recipe uses an easy cheat salted caramel that comes together in less than 5 minutes.
-A classic caramel is made by melting sugar to a specific temperature and then adding butter and cream.
-The problem with this is you really do need a candy thermometer to make sure you’re doing it right – it’s common to not cook the caramel long enough, or take it too far so it burns and solidifies.
-It’s also fiddly – you have to be careful that the sugar doesn’t crystallise.
+The problem with this is you need a candy thermometer to make sure you’re doing it right – it’s so easy to not cook the caramel long enough, or take it too far so it burns and solidifies.
+It’s also fiddly – you have to be careful that the sugar doesn’t crystallize.
 Basically, it’s a lot of work!
-This cheat’s version uses condensed milk which is a super quick shortcut to a delicious caramel that thickens up gorgeously.
+This cheat’s version uses condensed milk as a super quick shortcut to a delicious caramel that thickens up gorgeously.

-I’m also sharing a couple of tips and tricks to help you bake a delicious, fudgy brownie every time.
+I’m also sharing a few tips and tricks to help you bake a delicious, fudgy brownie every time.
 No cakey, dry brownies in sight!
 The recipe makes a big batch, but the brownies freeze well and will last for at least a week stored in a sealed container at room temperature or even longer in the fridge.

 Ingredients